-Starting at nursery can be a scary time for a child who has never been apart from mum for that long before.
+Starting at nursery or preschool can be a scary time for a child who has never been apart from mum for that long before.
 It can also be a fun place where children learn and play with new friends.
 To make sure that your kid experiences this second option as soon as possible, there are some excellent ways to help your little ones make this big transition.

 First, ease your kids into the new system.
 If they are going to be cared for several days per week, start with only one or two.
 This will give them a chance to get used to facility, staff, and other children, without having to bear up under a challenging new schedule right away.
 You’ll also be able to spend more personal time with your child to deal with any problems or anxieties.